JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/helm_charts/index.md

 Application is running on port 30790, let me try it out.

-Great !
+Great!
 Finally, it works.
 So you saw how easy it was to perform repeatable deployments in Kubernetes using Helm.

 ![step44](./steps/step44.png)

 Also, there are many commands which we haven’t used like the linting.

-I will type :
+I will type:

 ```bash
 helm lint fastapi-helm